Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

 The introduction of the SiO$_2$ step was also intended to induce strain in the crystal to modify the Seebeck tensor anisotropy.
-However, we used Raman spectroscopy to probe crystal lattice strain in a step-suspended flake (Suppl.
-Fig.~\ref{fig:raman-line}) and saw minimal evidence of TaIrTe$_4$ Raman peak shifting on the step.
+However, we used Raman spectroscopy to probe crystal lattice strain in a step-suspended flake (Figure~\ref{fig:raman-line}) and saw minimal evidence of TaIrTe$_4$ Raman peak shifting on the step~\cite{yang_RamanactiveModes1TWTe2_2019}.